Eat well Program in Obesity : A study on obesity and eating well program outcome amongst professional college students in Kanpur District.

 Taking into consideration non-response of 5%,

-Obesity-Obesity can be defined as an excessive amount of fat that increases the risk of medical illness and premature death.
+Estimated sample size, n= 380.
+The definition used for study purposeObesity– Obesity can be defined as an excessive amount of fat that increases the risk of medical illness and premature death.

-Body Mass Index (BMI)- Methods of estimating body composition include measuring weight and weight for height, body mass index (BMI), waist circumference.
-Of these, perhaps the most convenient is BMI, which can be calculated according to the following formula: BMI = weight (kg)/(height) (m2) Body Mass Index (BMI), a measurement which compares weight and height, defines people as underweight, normal weight, overweight (pre-obese) and obese.
+Body Mass Index (BMI)- Methods of estimating body composition include measuring weight and weight for height, body mass index (BMI), and circumference.
+Of these, perhaps the most convenient is BMI, which can be calculated according to the following formula: BMI = weight (kg)/(height) (m2) Body Mass Index (BMI), a measurement that compares weight and height, defines people as underweight, normal weight, overweight (pre-obese) and obese.
 The WHO regards a BMI of less Underweight: BMI less than 18.5

 WHO Guidelines for Asian